coderefinery/git-collaborative/content/guide.md

 ## Preparing exercises for the live stream

+### What instructors need to do at least 1 day before the workshop

 - This **takes 30-60 minutes** to set up.
 Allocate the time for this before the workshop.
 - Make sure to remove all participants from a previous workshop from these two places:
   - <https://github.com/orgs/cr-workshop-exercises/teams/stream-exercise-participants>
   - <https://github.com/orgs/cr-workshop-exercises/people>
-- It requires coordinating with co-instructors and **communication with learners on days 1 and 2**.
-- Create the centralized exercises **in an organization** (not under your username) so that you can give others admin access to add collaborators.
+- We create the exercises **in an organization** (not under your username) so that you can give others admin access to add collaborators.
 Also this way you can then fork yourself if needed.
-- For CR workshops, the exercises were placed under
-  <https://github.com/cr-workshop-exercises>.
-The instructors or team leads need to have owner status in the organization in order to invite people.
 - All exercise repositories can be created from
   <https://github.com/coderefinery/recipe-book-template> by `git clone
   --mirror` from the template followed by `git push --mirror` towards the exercise repository.